 In other cases, the prosecution must determine beyond a reasonable doubt that the defendant had the intent, access and opportunity to complete an act of arson.
 The slightest weakness in the prosecution’s evidence against a defendant may be grounds for defense.

 Additionally, the forensic arson investigation is a complicated process that involves specialized steps in collecting and analyzing evidence.
-Any flaw in the process of the investigation from crime scene errors to collection errors may be a route of defense.
-An arson attorney will analyze the details of the case to select the strongest route of defense.
+Any flaw in the process of the investigation, from crime scene errors to collection errors, may be a route of defense.